WP Tasty is a WordPress plugin made specifically for food blogs.

-On this screen, enter the keyword that you would like to link, enter your affiliate link, and click publish.
+Enter the keyword you would like to link, enter your affiliate link, and click publish on this screen.

-Now, every time the keyword Baking Pan will appear in any blog post or recipe, it will link to your Amazon with your affiliate link.
+Now, every time the keyword Baking Pan appears in any blog post or recipe, it will link to your Amazon with your affiliate link.

-The other WP Tasty extension called Tasty Pins.
+The second WP Tasty extension is Tasty Pins.

 The Tasty Pins extension will add extra options to optimize your images for SEO and Pinterest in a few ways.

-After installing and activating the Tasty Pins plugin, you’ll be able to add an alt text and Pinterest text for every image you’ll add to your blog post or recipe.
+After activating the Tasty Pins plugin, you’ll be able to add alt text and Pinterest text for every image you’ll add to your blog post or recipe.

-Also, at the bottom of under each blog post, you will be able to add more images that will not be displayed inside your post but will be available for the visitor to choose from when sharing the post on Pinterest.
+Also, at the bottom of each blog post, you will add more images that will not be displayed inside your post but will be available for the visitor to choose from when sharing the post on Pinterest.

-If you would like to reach more audiences and spread your recipes even further, you’ll need to do it the right way with good structure and SEO.
+If you want to reach more audiences and spread your recipes even further, you’ll need to do it the right way with good structure and SEO.